radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/03-radiantone-universal-directory.md

 Select a log level from the drop-down list in the Log Settings section.
 For details on available log levels, see [Chapter 1](01-overview).

 >[!warning] to troubleshoot/trace ACI evaluation decisions, RadiantOne server log level must be set to DEBUG.
-When DEBUG level is set, the evaluation rules can be seen in: <RLI_HOME>/vds_server/logs/vds_server.log.
+When DEBUG level is set, the evaluation rules can be seen in vds_server.log.
 An example of ACI evaluation is shown below:
 2021-05-07T15:40:44,920 DEBUG com.rli.slapd.aci.generic.AciHandler:436 -
   [ACI EVAL] operation: 'SEARCH REQUEST'
   [ACI EVAL]  targetDN: 'ou=Accounting,o=companydirectory'